ibm-cloud-docs/dl/getting-started.md

 Use a service provider to quickly establish and deliver connectivity to IBM Cloud locations.
 These Connect providers are already connected to the IBM Cloud network that uses multi-tenant, high capacity links (also known as network-to-network interfaces, or NNI).

 To get started using {{site.data.keyword.dl_full_notm}} Connect, follow these [instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect) for ordering the service.

-23 September 2020: Direct Link Connect is a limited availability offering.
-If you participated in the beta release, you must migrate to a standard paid plan to continue using instances that you created during the beta.
-Any instances that continue to use the beta plan for this service beyond the 30 days notice of general availability are subject to deletion.
-For more information, see [Migrating Direct Link Connect gateways](/docs/dl?topic=dl-migration).
-{: preview}

 ## Learn more
 {: #learn-more}